TheOdinProject/curriculum/nodeJS/express/using_postgresql.md

 ### Using node-postgres in Express

 We can work with PostgreSQL in our Express application through [`node-postgres`](https://github.com/brianc/node-postgres) (or `pg` for short).
-It is library that we'll use to interface with the PostgresSQL db.
+It is library that we'll use to interface with the PostgreSQL db.
 Install it by:

 ```bash
 npm install pg